-Beth Mily works with the management team to direct strategy, guide policy and identify goals for Bitwise and its offshoot companies, including Bitwise Technology Consulting.
+Bethany Mily works with the management team to direct strategy, guide policy and identify goals for Bitwise and its offshoot companies, including Bitwise Technology Consulting.
 She takes the lead on strategic philanthropy initiatives, funds cutting-edge SaaS companies, and creates learning opportunities for marginalized populations through Bitwise Workforce Training programs.
-Previously, Beth was the Dean of Curriculum and Instruction at the Center for Advanced Research and Technology (CART), a project-based, technology high school in California’s Central Valley.
+Previously, Bethany was the Dean of Curriculum and Instruction at the Center for Advanced Research and Technology (CART), a project-based, technology high school in California’s Central Valley.

-Born and raised in Fresno, California, Beth attended California State University, Sacramento, where she majored in English language and literature.
+Born and raised in Fresno, California, Bethany attended California State University, Sacramento, where she majored in English language and literature.
 (Inspired by her love of biographies, she also minored in criminal justice.)
-Beth went on to attend National University and earned two master’s degrees, one in education and the other in educational administration and supervision.
+Bethany went on to attend National University and earned two master’s degrees, one in education and the other in educational administration and supervision.
 She has also helped to organize fundraising events for the Marjaree Mason Center, a Fresno-based non-profit women’s shelter that supports and empowers adults and their children affected by domestic violence.

 CHIEF OPERATIONS OFFICER

 Channelle Charest oversees Bitwise administration and operation including legal, policy, and human resources departments.
 More specifically, she sees it as her job to ensure the everyday experience for our own people is as exciting and powerful as it is for our clients and partners.
 She leads the company’s growth efforts, working closely with the Senior VPs of our expansion cities to figure out how the Bitwise ecosystem can best adapt to solve challenges in each location.